1) Hi, I have questions that are not answered below, can I text the owners of the house?

 It is up to you, but we do recommend guests book their own personal travel insurance prior to arrival, and assure it covers all of your intended activities.
 Choose a policy that suits your needs.
 For example, you may wish to cover a pre-existing health condition or you may want extra coverage if you’re planning on trying new sports like scuba diving or bungee jumping.
 Travel insurance is inexpensive and guarantees a worry-free holiday.

-Direct tipping to individuals is not expected in Fiji.
-Tip with a smile and vinaka, which is Fijian for thank you.
-If you had a good time and would like to leave a gratuity for our caretaker, as well as their families and kid’s school funds – you are free to do so and they will appreciate it.
+If you had great service, tip with a smile and vinaka, which is Fijian for thank you.
+If you had a good time and would like to leave a gratuity for our caretaker, as well as their families and kid’s school funds – you are free to do so and they will truly appreciate it.

 Cyclone season runs November thru April.
 The house is built to withstand these severe storms.
 One of the largest Category 5 Cyclones ever recorded in the Southern Hemisphere, Cyclone Winston (Feb.
 2016), caused very little damage. the gardens were a bit of a mess – but all these things were fixed and tidied with a little time and effort.